stampydyl1sd/nodesystem/README.md

 --                              \ ██               █
 --								 \------------------

--- If that made any sense, if not then have a look at some already created!

 -- Once you've finished with manually placing baby nodes you can move onto adding it into the system!

 -- Head over to ReplicatedStorage and click _RoutesModule